The Women’s Forum and our Climate-Action Partner, ClimateSeed, have joined forces to achieve meaningful climate action.

-We will support the 3 projects below based on the proportion of votes they receive.
-Your direct climate contributions included in your Global Meeting passes will also be redirected to these projects.
+Your direct climate contributions included in your tickets will also be redirected to this project.